 It’s the ultimate artwork, one you can actually walk through, and marvel at the accuracy of the tiniest details and at how the whole awesomeness is even more than the sum of its parts.
 Once again, I can’t help but state that Banksy is a genius, perhaps the greatest artist of our times.

 Subsequently, he is not the Secretary-General of the United Nations, or any diplomat responsible for the Middle East peace process, although his Walled Off Hotel brought the military occupation of Palestine back to worldwide attention.

 Yes, one night at his hotel costs more than the monthly wage of a Palestinian: he opened a three-star boutique hotel, not a council estate.
-Still, if you stick to the mocktail (20 NIS) and the visit of the museum (15 NIS) as I did, you will spend less than 9$ -which is more than fair, considering that you will literally be inside a work of art.

 It was on my way back to Jerusalem that I fully understood Banksy’s operation, his final aim –or that’s how I like to think of it.

 Hitting one pothole after another, the bus exited Bethelem and stopped at the checkpoint.
 The doors opened, Palestinians got out and diligently queued up at the checkpoint to be inspected.
 While I was looking at the queue of veils meekly reclined, two Israeli soldiers got on the bus and walked back and forth, balancing their body with the burp guns.
 Once the Palestinian passengers were re-seated, the bus started once again –this time faster.